 Step #3: Add the text.

-Now don’t get nervous — adding the text is really quite simple, especially with a site like PicMonkey.
+Now don’t get nervous — adding text to photos is really quite simple, especially with a site like PicMonkey.

 1. Go to www.PicMonkey.com